rehierl/html-outliner-spec/implementation-overview.md

 The `heading` property holds a reference of the heading element that represents the section's heading.
 It may hold a null reference, which will be the case when a sectioning element does not contain a single heading element (headings within inner sectioning elements not included).

 The `heading` property corresponds with the `Node.parentSection` property such that the expression `section.heading.parentSection` yields the same section reference.
+This just clarifies that a heading is an inner node of its section.

+Note that a heading element, if one exists, does not always have to be the first inner node of a section.
+The first inner section of a sectioning element (explicit section) may begin with a non-element text node.
+Implied/implicit sections on the other hand will always begin with a heading element.

 The algorithm needs to distinguish the following three states:
 (1) The algorithm has created a section but did not yet encounter its heading -